MottZilla/SOTN_XB_RANDO/README.md

 It should have a CRC32 value of: CBC68CD8
 You can use this guide to backup the file from your Xbox 360: https://github.com/xenia-project/xenia/wiki/Quickstart

-2. Use the program wxPirs or Velocity ( https://github.com/Gualdimar/Velocity/ ), or LIVE_Extract on this repository to extract the files from the SotN XBLA package file to a folder.
+2. Use LIVE_Extract on this repository to extract the files from the SotN XBLA package file to a folder.
+Alternative programs are wxPirs or Velocity ( https://github.com/Gualdimar/Velocity/ )

 3. Use the program XexTool to decrypt the default.xex file.
 Use this command: xextool -e u default.xex